septentrio-gnss/MosaicBus/README.md

 Now you can interface using the command line.
 For information on the commands, syntax and reponses the Mosaic Reference Guide section 3.1 can be consulted.

+## Interfaces on the MosaicBus
+### PPS

+### Events
+The MosaicBus has through hole pins which expose 2 event pins.
+These can be used to input a time-tagged signal with an accuracy of 20ns.
+In turn this will output SBF with can include the position and/or time when the event occurs.
+This can be configured using the **setEventParameters** command.

 *Designed by A. Gheeraert*